Getting GNU compilers on Windows (MSYS2/MinGW-x64/boost/Windows 10)

 Okay… first of all…

-There are multiple packages and tutorials available for getting one or the other working on Windows 10.
-This tutorial here teaches how to create a comfortable maintainable compiler environment that can be used for a long time.
+There are multiple packages and tutorials available to get one or the other working on Windows 10.
+This tutorial focuses on how to create a comfortable maintainable compiler environment that can be used for a long time.
 If you want to skip to the actual steps of installation, you can skip the next section and jump directly to Steps of installation.

 1. Why is this needed?